chandrakanth17/new-docs.gocd.org/content/gocd_on_kubernetes/gocd_helm_chart/configure_k8s_ea_plugin.md

   ![](../../images/gocd-helm-chart/plugins_page.png)

-Click on the ‘gear’ icon for the Kubernetes Elastic Agent plugin to edit its settings.
+Click on the 'gear' icon for the Kubernetes Elastic Agent plugin to edit its settings.

   ![](../../images/gocd-helm-chart/plugin_settings.png)